visgl/deck.gl/docs/api-reference/carto/carto-bqtiler-layer.md

 - Our recommendation is to migrate the existing code to the new `CartoLayer` because this layer will be removed in a future version.

-With the legacy layer, your code to visualize a public tileset will look like this (no need to set the default credentials):
+With the legacy layer, your code to visualize a public tileset looks like this (no need to set the default credentials):

 ```js
 import DeckGL from '@deck.gl/react';